zeph-yr/JDFixer/README.md

 ## How To Use
 - Place JDFixer.dll in Plugins folder
 - Select a map / difficulty to see its original JD
-- Upper and Lower NJS Thresholds can be set in JDFixer.json in UserData folder
+- Upper and Lower NJS Thresholds are set in JDFixer.json in UserData folder
-- Min and max range in the JD and RT sliders can be set in JDFixer.json
+- Min and max range of JD and RT sliders can be set in JDFixer.json
 - Preferences for NJS-JD and NJS-RT pairs are set in-game.
 Decimal JD and RT values can be set in JDFixer.json
-- To access the RT Preferences menu, toggle ON "Use RT Preferences" and click "JD and RT Preferences"
+- To access the RT Preferences menu, toggle ON `Use RT Preferences` and click `JD and RT Preferences`
-- Enabling "Use JD Preferences" or "Use RT Preferences" will override the JD value in the slider
+- Enabling `Use JD Preferences` or `Use RT Preferences` will override the JD value in the slider
-- Enabling 'Use RT Preferences' will override JD Preferences even if 'Use JD Preferences' is turned on.
+- Enabling `Use RT Preferences` will override JD Preferences even if `Use JD Preferences` is turned on.
 - Hover over menu in-game for explanations
-- **Not compatible with NjsFixer and LevelTweaks** Using with these mods may result in conflicts and unexpected behavior.
+- **Not compatible with NjsFixer and LevelTweaks.** Using with these mods may result in conflicts and unexpected behavior.
 - Requires BSIPA, BSML and BS_Utils

-**v2.1.3 will import your settings file**
+**v2.1.3+ will import your settings file**

 **v2.1.0 is not compatible with settings files from previous versions:**
 Please allow the mod to generate a new JDFixer.json and re-enter your settings in-game.
 If you are knowledgeable, you can copy the relevant data from the old .json to the new one.
 Just make sure you do it correctly.